Gn1m/Cinema/README.md

 Cinema Ticket Booking App - README
 Welcome to our Cinema Ticket Booking App, built with Swift!
 This convenient tool allows you to effortlessly book movie tickets.
-Browse movies currently showing, choose your preferred showtime, select seats, and complete online payments - all within the app.
+Browse movies currently showing, choose your preferred showtime, select seats, and complete payments - all within the app.

 Project Setup
 This application is developed using Swift.
 Before running it, ensure your system has the following dependencies installed: